-The ARK and ASK certificates both carry RSASSA-PSS signatures using SHA-256 as the digest algorithm.
+The ARK and ASK certificates both carry RSASSA-PSS signatures.
+EPYC 7001 generation of microprocessors uses SHA-256 as the digest algorithm with 2048-bit keys.
+EPYC 7002 generation of microprocessors uses SHA-384 as the digest algorithm with 4096-bit keys.